 About our area

-Plymouth is known as Britain's Ocean City, located between the rivers Plym and Tamar and boarders the English Channel to the South, Dartmoor National Park to the North and Cornwall to the West.
-It is the 27th most built up area in England and Wales with a population in the region of 250,000.
+Plymouth is known as Britain's Ocean City, located between the rivers Plym and Tamar and borders the English Channel to the South, Dartmoor National Park to the North and Cornwall to the West.
+It is the 27th most built-up area in England and Wales with a population in the region of 250,000.

 Key things to know about living in Plymouth